hyosung11/Launch-School/Courses/journal.md

 13:22 After lunch and studying APIs a little bit.

-16:32 Back after playing pinp pong with Louis and getting crushed today.
+16:32 Back after playing ping pong with Louis and getting crushed today.
 I can't figure out a way to keep the `repeatedSubstringPattern` problem in my head.

 16:47 I can't figure out this LeetCode problem, so I'm going to take a break and move to my MBP.